New Puppy Ownership Guide

 We highly recommend crate training.
 This establishes a safe space for your puppy when you can't have eyes on him.
 He will learn to find comfort and have time to process everything he has learned that day.
 With patience, you and your puppy will both learn to appreciate the security of a crate.
 This is not only for night time.
 Short breaks in the crate during the day can lead to a calmer, more well-behaved dog.

 If it is too large a puppy will tend to have accidents, but if it is the right size the puppy should adjust without many accidents.
-Most come with dividers that can be used to adjust the amount of space the puppy has.
+Get a crate that comes with a divider that can be used to adjust the amount of space the puppy has as he grows.

 Crate training is also a highly effective method used to speed up potty training.